Edison-zhu/TokenAirdrop/README.md

 # Airdrop Script
-Use this script to quickly and simply perform token airdrop from exist ERC20 Token contract on Ethereum
+Use this script to quickly and simply perform token airdrop from existing ERC20 Token contract on Ethereum
 ## Requirement
 `node`